 South Africa is a popular choice for an international wedding due to its wide variety of venues from safari weddings to beach weddings.

 It is relatively easy to get married in South Africa and below is some basic information for your convenience.
-We will check everything for you at the time of your wedding enquiry as these regulations could change without our knowledge.
+We will check everything for you at the time of your wedding inquiry as these regulations could change.

 Copies of the following documents are required: